harrisonworks/portfolio/readme.md

 <p align="center">Hi, my name is Harrison.
 I'm a designer who likes to code 🤓
 </p>
 <br/>
-This repo contains the configuration of my jamstack portfolio which uses a headless wordpress.
+This contains the configuration of my design portfolio, it uses nuxt.js on the front and a decoupled WordPress for content.
 For the best experience, just view my portfolio via this link.
-If you are still curious how this works you have been warned, this will not work just by cloning the repo... 👹
+If you are still curious how this works you have been warned, this will not work just by cloning... 👹

 <h3>
   <a href="https://harrison.works" target="_blank">